 These types of products are often found in combination with other cosmetic products such as moisturizers.
-They may be a useful moisturizer, but understand that as a sunscreen their efficacy is severely limited.
-On the other hand, there have been recent trends of super-high SPF products offering 70-100 SPF.
-While there is no harm in using these products, it's important to understand that you will still need to reapply the product due to natural degradation after a few hours.
-A product with SPF 15 eliminates 92% of UV light and a product with SPF 30 eliminates more than 97% of UV light.
-You can see from this that higher SPF products will not affect the length of time that one can stay in the sun proportionately.
+Recently, super-high SPF products offering 70-100 SPF are also available.
+While there is no harm in using these products, understand that you will still need to reapply sunscreen due to degradation after a few hours.
+A product with SPF 15 eliminates 92% of UV light, and a product with SPF 30 eliminates more than 97% of UV light.
+Higher SPF products will not affect the length of time that one can stay in the sun proportionately.

 - Choose a sunscreen that has an SPF of at least 15.
-This ensures that the product absorbs or reflects the majority of UV light and is effectively protecting you from the sun.
+This SPF level ensures that the product absorbs or reflects the majority of UV light and effectively protects you from the sun.

 - Choose a sunscreen that you enjoy using.
 You may need to take price, texture (dry or sticky), and fragrance into account.
 Personal preference is an important factor, as users are far more likely to use favorable products more often.
 Remember that the perfect sunscreen is perfectly useless if it sits in the drawer unused.
-Regularity of use is often assumed, but is likely to be the most important and neglected factor in sunscreen efficacy.
+Regular use is often assumed but is likely to be the most important and neglected factor in sunscreen efficacy.